connectedblue/RepData_PeerAssessment1/PA1_template.md

 * A daily summary is made from which a histogram and median and mean can be calculated.
 * The base data is re-summarised by interval to allow a time series analysis of the recorded steps.
 * The missing data is studied, and a strategy is devised to impute those values.
 A new dataset is created with those missing values.
-* Finally an analysis is made on the difference between weekdays and weekend data using the base data again.
+* Finally an analysis is made on the difference between weekdays and weekend data using the imputed data.

 \pagebreak